Our Lips are Sealed

 “She must have never seen Cas sprawled out on Levi before,” Tiff laughed out loud.

-Apparently, Madeline missed out on that, and in a small corner of her otome-loving heart, she was slightly disappointed.
+Apparently, Madeline missed out on that, and in a small corner of her otome-loving heart, she was disappointed.
 But guilty pleasures aside, that meant Levi was still unattached, and she found herself selfishly relieved.

 “But why go through the trouble?”
 Madeline asked.
 From her perspective, it didn’t make a whole lot of sense.